- Home

 With heart and circulatory problems being responsible for more than a quarter of all deaths in the UK, taking care of our hearts has never been more important.

-This means doing what we can to maintain a healthy lifestyle and knowing the signs and symptoms of heart disease, and when to seek urgent medical treatment.
+This means doing what we can to maintain a healthy lifestyle, knowing the signs and symptoms of heart disease, and understanding when to seek urgent medical treatment.

-For more health guidance, including how to regulate blood sugar levels, and reduce blood pressure and cholesterol, head over to the general health section of our website.
-For more information on heart health, check out our articles; 11 healthy heart tips and 10 delicious foods that can boost heart health.
+For further health guidance, including how to regulate blood sugar levels and reduce blood pressure and cholesterol, head over to our general health section.
+For more specific information on heart health, check out our articles: 11 healthy heart tips and 10 delicious foods that can boost heart health.

 Were you aware of the signs and symptoms above?
 Did you learn anything new from this article?
-We’d be interested to hear from you in the comments below.
+We’re interested to hear from you in the comments below.